openstack-archive/murano/doc/source/appdev-guide/muranopackages/dynamic_ui.rst

 rendered and validated with Django.
 Each form has a name, field definitions (mandatory), and validator definitions (optionally).

-Note that each form is splitted into 2 parts:
+Note that each form is split into 2 parts:

 * **input area** - left side, where all the controls are located
 * **description area** - right side, where descriptions of the controls are located